Adsorption-induced surface normal relaxation of a solid adsorbent: Introduction

 \section{Introduction}

-Investigation of adsorption of gas particles on the surfaces of solids is very important for various problems of physics and chemistry.
-Even a monolayer coverage of the adsorbent surface by adsorbed particles (adparticles) can considerable change adsorbent properties (see, e.g., \cite{ref.Mor,ref.Nau_78,ref.JaP,ref.KiK,ref.Zhd,ref.LNP,ref.AdC,ref.Nau_03}).
-Knowledge of the amount of adsorbed substance on surfaces of various adsorbents and its distribution over the adsorbent surface is also important for heterogeneous catalysis \cite{ref.Bar,ref.Rog,ref.Roz,ref.Bor,ref.KSh}. \looseness=-1
+Investigation of adsorption of gas particles on the surfaces of solids is very important for solving various problems of physics and chemistry.
+Even a monolayer coverage of the adsorbent surface by adsorbed particles (adparticles) is capable of considerably changing adsorbent properties (see, e.g., \cite{Mor,Nau78,JaP,KiK,Zhd,LNP,AdC,Nau03}).

+It is also important to know the amount of adsorbed substance on the surfaces of various adsorbents and its distribution over the adsorbent surface for heterogeneous catalysis \cite{Bar,Rog,Roz,Bor,KSh}.

-Various generalizations of the classical Langmuir model of adsorption give new specific features for the amount of adsorbed substance and its kinetics (see, e.g., \cite{ref.Zhd,ref.Rog,ref.Roz,ref.Bor,ref.KSh,ref.Rut,ref.Tov,ref.RuE,ref.Do,ref.KSt}).
-For example, taking account of lateral interactions between adparticles leads to a hysteresis loop of adsorption isotherms and different structural changes of the adsorbent surface \cite{ref.Zhd, ref.LNP,ref.AdC,ref.Nau_03,ref.Rut,ref.Tov,ref.RuE,ref.Do,ref.KSt, ref.IEr,ref.Imb_1,ref.Imb_2,ref.Ert}. \looseness=-1
+Various generalizations of the classical Langmuir model of adsorption provide new specific features for the amount of adsorbed substance and its kinetics (see, e.g., \cite{Zhd,Rog,Roz,Bor,KSh,Rut,Tov,RuE,Do,KSt}).
+For example, taking account of lateral interactions between adparticles leads to a hysteresis loop of adsorption isotherms and to different structural changes of the adsorbent surface \cite{Zhd,LNP,AdC,Nau03,Rut,Tov,RuE,Do,KSt,IEr,Imb1,Imb2,Ert}.

-Hysteresis-shaped adsorption isotherms also occur due to the adsorbent deformation caused by adsorption.
-For a one-component gas adsorbed on the flat energetically homogeneous surface of a solid adsorbent, this is established in \cite{ref.Us_12}.
-It should be noted that a hysteresis of adsorption isotherms due to retardation effects in the case where the typical adsorption--desorption time is much less than the relaxation time of the adsorbent surface was predicted by Zeldovich as early as in 1938 \cite{ref.Zeld}. \looseness=-2
+Hysteresis-shaped adsorption isotherms also occur due to the adsorbent deformation in adsorption.
+The effect of adsorption-induced deformation of porous solids is well known [see, e.g., \cite{Tva} (chapter~4 and references therein)].
+Specific nonmonotonous behavior of the adsorption-induced deformation of various porous adsorbents with the gas pressure is observed in a series of experiments; theoretical explanation of this phenomenon and its effect on the adsorption isotherms are given in \cite{RN06,GN10,GN11}.
+For a solid ideal (nonporous) adsorbent with the flat energetically homogeneous surface, a hysteresis of adsorption isotherms of an adsorbed one-component gas caused by the adsorbent deformation in adsorption is established in \cite{Us12}.
+It should be noted that the hysteresis of adsorption isotherms due to retardation effects in the case where the typical adsorption--desorption time is much less than the relaxation time of the adsorbent surface was predicted by Zeldovich \cite{Zeld} as early as in 1938.

-Memory effects are also essential in the study of the surface diffusion of adparticles over the adsorbent surface if the typical time of moving adparticles is less than the relaxation time of the adsorbent surface (see, e.g., \cite{ref.AFY} and references therein). \looseness=-1
+Memory effects are also essential in the study of the surface diffusion of adparticles over the adsorbent surface if the typical time of the moving adparticles is less than the relaxation time of the adsorbent surface (see, e.g., \cite{AFY} and references therein).